Offbeatmammal/blync-node/README.md

 How to use
 ----------
-Assuming you have a current NodeJS installation, you will need to make sure you have the [node-hid](https://github.com/node-hid/node-hid) module installed, and then download the contents of this repository (at a minimum test.js, blync.js, device.js, and package.json) and run the sample <code>node test.js</code>.
+Assuming you have a current NodeJS installation, you will need to make sure you have the [node-hid](https://github.com/node-hid/node-hid) module installed (see note below if using Raspberry Pi), and then download the contents of this repository (at a minimum test.js, blync.js, device.js, and package.json) and run the sample <code>node test.js</code>.

 To define new Blynclight devices add the <code>dev.productId</code> to the list on line 10 in <code>blync.js</code> (currently supports the standard and mini devices).